khronokernel/What-s-new-in-macOS-Catalina/README.md

 Get ready for a flood of iOS apps on the AppStore cause now everyone's a Mac developer!
 There's no real hardware requirement besides natively supported hardware, that means users who have been patching their GPU drivers from High Sierra may have issues running Metal based applications.

+**Removal of the OpenGL fallback UI renderer**

+Unlike Mojave, systems with non-Metal GPUs can no longer be accelerated (without some super gross patches).
+This means that it's even more difficult to run a Vanilla system with older GPUs, so we recommend upgrading when possible similar to the Airport Atheros situation.

+Credit to u/ASentientBot

 # Current issues with Catalina

 * Lilu won't load.